Package 'httr2'

 Security considerations

 The authorization code flow is used for both web applications and native applications (which are equivalent to R packages).
 RFC 8252 spells out important considerations for native apps.
 Most importantly there's no way for native apps to keep secrets from their users.
-This means that the server should either not require a client_secret (i.e. a public client not an confidential client) or ensure that possession of the client_secret doesn't bestow any meaningful rights.
+This means that the server should either not require a client_secret (i.e. it should be a public client and not a confidential client) or ensure that possession of the client_secret doesn't grant any significant privileges.

-Only modern APIs from the bigger players (Azure, Google, etc) explicitly native apps.
-However, in most cases, even for older APIs, possessing the client_secret gives you no ability to do anything harmful, so our general principle is that it's fine to include it in an R package, as long as it's mildly obfuscated to protect it from credential scraping.
-There's no incentive to steal your client credentials if it takes less time to create a new client than find your client secret.
+Only modern APIs from major providers (like Azure and Google) explicitly support native apps.
+However, in most cases, even for older APIs, possessing the client_secret provides limited ability to perform harmful actions.
+Therefore, our general principle is that it's acceptable to include it in an R package, as long as it's mildly obfuscated to protect against credential scraping attacks (which aim to acquire large numbers of client secrets by scanning public sites like GitHub).
+The goal is to ensure that obtaining your client credentials is more work than just creating a new client.

 See Also